 PE kit should be kept in a simple shoe bag – not a bulky holdall or backpack because of restricted storage space.
 All items must be labelled.
 The PE kit consists of:

-- Blue shorts.
+- Blue or black shorts.

 - T-shirt in house colours or plain white.

-- Plimsolls or bare feet for indoor PE / trainers for outdoors.
+- PE trainers for outdoors.